Why This Matters:

 When I was a little girl, I had a Gumby toy.
 My absolute favorite thing about this toy was the fact that you could twist him into all kinds of shapes.
 Him and his horse.
 I could sit him on his horse with his legs around his head and his arms being used as legs, or make him ride upside down.
 Good times.
 This toy, years later, has allowed me to come up with a clever name for this blog post about being *too* flexible in your joints and ligaments, aka hypermobile.
 Thanks, Gumby.

 Miguel was able to apply stuff he learned to me and my situation, which was a godsend!
 Miguel programmed for me for about 3 months, using correctives to help what he called “bringing me back to neutral” after identifying certain problems I kept having with my hips, posture, and proper muscular control.
-In the meantime, I grew in my knowledge of the body by leaps and bounds and stumbled upon my squat *epiphany* that I mentioned about a month ago (and which has gotten everyone all hot and bothered).
-That will be for another post, but this is the primer for it, and a pretty damn complete write-up of the common problem of hypermobility and joint laxity.
+In the meantime, I grew in my knowledge of the body by leaps and bounds.
 Ladies, this post is directed to you mostly, because as you will see, we are the population who is affected the most by joint laxity (very general statement).
 I’ll turn the floor over to Miguel below, and my comments and add-ons are centered in italics.

 HYPERMOBILITY AND LAXITY